Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

-Although Eqs.~\eqref{eq:sigma_bilayer_additive} and \eqref{eq:S_bilayer_additive} already provide a useful first approximation, they do not yet expose the collective bright and dark reorganization of each standing-spin-wave family.
-To do that, we must allow the two magnetic branches of a given family $p$ to hybridize into bilayer combinations.
+Although Eq.~\eqref{eq:sigma_double layer_additive} provides a useful first approximation, it cannot describe the collective bright and dark reorganization of each family, as direct inter-film interaction is omitted.
+To achieve this, the two branches of a given family $p$ must be allowed to hybridize.